ALP Coronavirus Support Page

 - OUR PLAN TO REBUILD: The UK Government’s COVID-19 recovery strategy– which sets out the government’s roadmap for how and when the UK will adjust its response to the Covid-19 crisis.

-- Plan for Jobs – government has set aside up to £30bn for boosting the jobs market including: job retention bonuses for employers bringing back furloughed workers, the Kickstart Scheme which subsidises jobs for young people and employer bonuses for hiring apprentices.
+- Plan for Jobs – government has set aside up to £30bn for boosting the jobs market including: the Kickstart Scheme which subsidises jobs for young people and employer bonuses for hiring apprentices.

 - DWP Employer Help website– Help for employers with COVID-19 challenges.
 The website signposts employers to advice on best ways to support staff whether they are expanding rapidly, or worried about redundancies.